 KING is a toolset to explore genotype data from a genome-wide association study (GWAS) or a sequencing project.
-The latest version is KING 2.1.2 available on December 14, 2017.
+The latest version is KING 2.1.3 available on February 13, 2018.
 KING can be used to check family relationship and flag pedigree errors, by estimating kinship coefficients and/or inferring IBD (identical by descent) segments for all pairwise relationships.
 Unrelated pairs can be well separated from close relatives (up to 4th-degree for --related and --ibdseg, and up to 2nd-degree for --kinship) and vice versa.
 The kinship coefficient estimates and IBD segment inference for close relatives are highly accurate.
-Other applications of KING such as the identification of population substructure or gene mapping are described elsewhere.
+Other applications of KING such as Quality Control (QC), the identification of population substructure or gene mapping are described elsewhere.